Dhandapanikeerthana/genai-ner-bart-gradio/README.md

 ### DESIGN STEPS:

 #### STEP 1:
-Import the required libraries — Transformers, Torch, and Gradio.
+1.Import the required libraries — Transformers, Torch, and Gradio.

-Load a fine-tuned transformer model (BERT/BART) for the NER task using the Hugging Face model hub.
+2.Load a fine-tuned transformer model (BERT/BART) for the NER task using the Hugging Face model hub.

 #### STEP 2:
-Create a pipeline using the pipeline() function from Hugging Face to handle tokenization and entity recognition automatically.
+1.Create a pipeline using the pipeline() function from Hugging Face to handle tokenization and entity recognition automatically.

-Define a function to process user input text and display recognized entities in a formatted structure.
+2.Define a function to process user input text and display recognized entities in a formatted structure.

 #### STEP 3:
-Design an interactive interface using Gradio with appropriate input and output components.
+1.Design an interactive interface using Gradio with appropriate input and output components.

-Launch the interface locally to test and visualize the model’s predictions on custom text inputs.
+2.Launch the interface locally to test and visualize the model’s predictions on custom text inputs.

 ### PROGRAM:
 ```